EmmanuelMadanha/zimdex/README.md

 <p align="center" >
   <img src="./readme_assets/superswap.gif" width="80%" />
 </p>
-<h2 align="center"><a  href="https://getsuperswap.com/" target="_blank">✨Superswap Link</a></h2>
+<h2 align="center"><a  href="https:///" target="_blank">✨ZIMDEX Link</a></h2>

 ## Description
-> The Superswap platform is a decentralized trading and automated market making protocol built on top of the Ethereum blockchain, which is compatible with all ERC-20 tokens and infrastructure such as wallet services like MetaMask.
+> The ZIMDEX platform is a decentralized trading and automated market making protocol built on top of the Ethereum blockchain, which is compatible with all ERC-20 tokens and infrastructure such as wallet services like MetaMask.
 #### Main contents:
   <ul>
     <li>Implement smart contracts: swap, add liquidity and remove liquidity.</li>